Never Bend: Retirement and Breeding Career

 Never Bend retired to stand at stud for the 1964 season and became a very important sire, producing 61 stakes winners.
 His most famous son was Mill Reef, ranked fourth on the list of the European top 100 horses of the 20th century and a leading sire whose race wins include The Derby and the Prix de l'Arc de Triomphe.
-Never Bend's other progeny included Riverman, a two-time leading sire in France; Triple Bend, which set a world-record time for seven furlongs on dirt; and J. O. Tobin, Champion two-year-old in England and Eclipse Award sprinter in the U.S. at age four, that handed Seattle Slew his first defeat.
+Never Bend's other progeny included Riverman, a two-time leading sire in France; Triple Bend, which set a world-record time of 119.80 for seven furlongs on dirt in winning the 1972 Los Angeles Handicap; and J. O. Tobin, Champion two-year-old in England and Eclipse Award sprinter in the U.S. at age four, that handed Seattle Slew his first defeat.
 Never Bend was also the broodmare sire of 115 stakes winners, with two of his mares voted Kentucky Broodmare of the Year.

 Never Bend died in 1977 at the age of 17.